-10.7 Computer Reports Standards.
+10.10 Computer Reports Standards

-- A. Adequate documentation of all pertinent pari-mutuel information shall be generated by the computer system. - B. This documentation shall be restricted to authorized personnel. - C. The documentation shall be created for each day's operation and shall include, but is not limited to: - 1.
+- A. Adequate documentation of all pertinent pari-mutuel information shall be generated by the computer system. - B. This documentation shall be restricted to authorized personnel.

+- C. The documentation shall be created for each day's operation and shall include, but is not limited to: - 1.
 Unique transaction identifier; - 2.
 Date/time of transfer; - 3.
 Type of wager; - 4.
 Animal identification or event identification; - 5.
 Amount of wagers (by ticket, writer/screen activated machine (SAM), track/event, and total); - 6.
-Amount of payouts (by ticket, writer/SAM, track/event, and total); - 7.
+Amount of payouts (by ticket, writer/screen activated machine (SAM), track/event, and total); - 7.
 Tickets refunded (by ticket, writer, track/event, and total); - 8.
 Unpaid winners/vouchers ("outs") (by ticket/voucher, track/event, and total); - 9.
-Voucher sales/payments (by ticket, writer/SAM, and track/event); - 10.
+Voucher sales/payments (by ticket, writer/ SAM, and track/event); - 10.
 Voids (by ticket, writer, and total); - 11.
 Future wagers (by ticket, date of event, total by day, and total at the time of revenue recognition); - 12.
 Results (winners and payout data); - 13.
 Breakage data (by race and track/event); - 14.
-Commission data (by race and track/event); and,

-- 15. Purged data (by ticket and total). - D. The system shall generate the following reports: - 1.
-A reconciliation report that summarizes totals by track/event, including write, the day's winning ticket total, total commission and breakage due the gaming operation, and net funds transferred to or from the operation's bank account; - 2.
-An exception report that contains a listing of all system functions and overrides not involved in the actual writing or cashing of tickets, including sign-on/off, voids, and manually input paid tickets; and, - 3.
-A purged ticket report that contains a listing of the unique transaction identifier(s), description, ticket cost and value, and date purged.
+Commission data (by race and track/event); and - 15.
+Purged data (by ticket and total). - D. The pari-mutuel race auditor shall have the ability to generate the following system reports each day: - 1.
+A Daily-Reconciliation Report that summarizes totals by track/event, including write, the day's winning ticket total, total commission and breakage due the gaming operation, and net funds transferred to or from the operation's bank account; - 2.
+An Exception Report that contains a listing of all system functions and overrides not involved in the actual writing or cashing of tickets, including sign-on/off, voids, and manually input paid tickets; and